FBI arrests ‘violent extremists’ after threatening posters sent to minorities, journalists in Seattle area

-The FBI has arrested at least two “violent extremists,” believed to have ties to the neo-Nazi group Atomwaffen, after an investigation that included threats mailed to Western Washington journalists and racial and religious minorities.
+The FBI has arrested at least two people described by the agency as “violent extremists,” believed to have ties to the neo-Nazi group Atomwaffen, after an investigation that included threats mailed to Western Washington journalists and racial and religious minorities.

 The FBI and the U.S. Attorney’s Office will hold a news conference with details of the arrests Wednesday morning.